 Sump pumps are set up in the lowest part of your foundation.
 Moving fixtures or plumbing which is blocking the path increases the expense of labor.

 The cost of labor can vary substantially from one area to the next.
-The demand for plumbing is greater in cities, that is why they pay the higher cost.
-Rural homeowners might pay less per hour but the costs for long-distance travel could offset the savings.
+The demand for plumbing is greater in cities, which is why they pay the higher cost.
+Rural homeowners might pay less per hour but the costs of long-distance travel could offset the savings.

 It's getting old to see water seep through your basement.
 You're hoping to transform the basement usable space.
 This is why you want to install an sump pump.

 Do the Benefits of a Sump Pump Justify Its Cost?

 If you've learned some details about the expense of installing a sump pump, you may be asking yourself whether the benefits are worth the expense.
 Most likely, it is a yes.